 The SS Fanad Head Incident

-This page has been made possible by documents supplied to me by Geoffrey Halnan who sadly died in July 2011 and is dedicated to the memory of all the brave men and women caught up in the events described.
+This page has been made possible by documents supplied to me by Geoffrey Halnan, who sadly died in July 2011.
+It is dedicated to the memory of all the brave men and women caught up in the events described.
 Other published works often give the wrong names for the participants or place them in the wrong aircraft.
 Invariably they give the impression that all three Skuas attacked at the same time and performed a dive-bombing attack.
 The following account is the true record of the amazing events of that day.

-At the outbreak of war two Skua squadrons, 800 and 803, were in service on Ark Royal.
+At the outbreak of World War Two, two Skua squadrons, 800 and 803, were in service on the British aircraft carrier HMS Ark Royal.
 The Ark was engaged in the blockade of Germany, patrolling between Norway and the UK to ensure no merchant ships slipped back to Germany and no U boats or surface raiders broke out into the Atlantic.
-Only 11 days into the war, on 14th September 1939, the Ark Royal received a message that the SS Fanad Head was being chased by a surfaced U-boat at a position some 200 miles to the South West.
+Only 11 days into the war, At 12.40 on 14th September 1939, the Ark Royal received a message that the SS Fanad Head was being chased by a surfaced U-boat at a position some 200 miles to the South West.
 The Fanad Head had left Montreal on the day war started, with a cargo of grain and eight paying passengers, bound for Belfast.
 Unknown to the British the U boat that was stalking her was the U-30 which had sunk the American Liner Athenia on the very first night of the war.

-No sooner had the Skuas taken off than an alert lookout on the Ark, (leading Signalman JE Hall) saw a torpedo track heading for the ship, his prompt warning enabled the Ark Royal to be turned in time to avoid destruction.
-The torpedoes were fitted with magnetic fuses designed to detonate close to their target and it has been suggested the ones used that day were defective; in any event one of the torpedoes detonated in the wake of the Ark Royal, alerting her escorting destroyers Faulknor, Firedrake and Foxhound.
+30 minutes after the Skuas had taken off, an alert lookout on the Ark Royal, (leading Signalman JE Hall) saw a torpedo track heading for the ship, his prompt warning enabled the Ark Royal to be turned in time to avoid destruction.
+The torpedoes were fitted with magnetic fuses designed to detonate close to their target and it has been suggested the ones used that day were defective; in any event, one of the torpedoes detonated in the wake of the Ark Royal, alerting her remaining escorting destroyers Faulknor, Firedrake and Foxhound.
 At once the escorts pounced and blasted the German submarine U-39 to the surface with depth charges.
 43 Germans were rescued from the submarine before it sank, the first kill of a U-boat in World War Two.
 The Ark Royal had been lucky not to have been sunk.
 Just three days later the aircraft carrier HMS Courageous was sunk by a German submarine (U-29) with heavy loss of life.
 These events stopped the Royal Navy from using their carriers in the anti-submarine role until the advent, later in the war, of smaller escort carriers.

 In the meantime, the three Skuas arrived at Rockall and then split up to search for the merchant ship.
-The SS Fanad Head had been chased by the surfaced U-boat U-30 until warning shots caused the passengers and crew to take to the two lifeboats.
+The SS Fanad Head had been chased by the surfaced U-boat U-30 since 11.00 hrs, and it was not until 12.25 hrs that warning shots caused the passengers and crew to take to the two lifeboats.
 The captain of the U-30, Fritz Julius Lemp, acted in an exemplary manner, towing one of the lifeboats clear of the ship and telling the passengers and crew that their SOS had been picked up and that a neutral American ship was on its way to rescue them.
 The U-boat then went alongside the SS Fanad Head and put aboard a party of 4 men (Oblt Z S Hisch, Ob Masch Burgen, Masch Mt Schmidt and Masch Ob Gefr Ohse) The U-boats log reveals that the intention was to obtain food and water to extend their patrol and to sink the ship by laying charges and opening seacocks, thus saving an expensive torpedo.
-This delay, and the one and a half-hour chase before the U-30 caught the Fanad Head, gave the Skuas time to cover the 200 miles from the Ark Royal to the Fanad Head's position.
+This delay and the one and a half-hour chase before the U-30 caught the Fanad Head, gave the Skuas time to cover the 180 miles (290 km) from the Ark Royal to the Fanad Head's position.

 The SS Fanad Head, photographed from one of the lifeboats by Geoffrey Halnan.

-These series of amazing photos show the Fanad Head as seen from the conning tower of the U-30.
-They were forwarded to me by Holger Oertel who's grandfather Hermann Oertel was a crewman on the U-30, then the U-101.
+This series of amazing photos show the Fanad Head as seen from the conning tower of the U-30.
+They were forwarded to me by Holger Oertel whose grandfather, Hermann Oertel, was a crewman on the U-30, then the U-101.
 These photos must have been taken only minutes before the first Skua attacked - One wonders what the lookout is observing through his binoculars - Perhaps he's caught sight of that first Skua?

 View of the Fanad Head, you can see the lifeboats have been launched from their davits.